 Thanks for dropping by, enjoy viewing our website.

-Tyneside Heritage Vehicles is a private group, receiving no external funding nor have any membership or fees.
+Tyneside Heritage Vehicles is a private group and receiving no external funding.
 We are a private bunch of like-minded people who have known each other for many years, with having met through work or other acquaintances.
 We all have some sort of bus connection, whether it is from working within the bus industry, being introduced by friends to the 'bus bug' as a hobby or have always dreamed about owning a preserved vehicle.
 Most of us live in the Tyneside area and are regularly putting in a weekend's graft at our Felling facility.

 We have vehicles which are fully preserved, but the majority are in the state of restoration - some of these being roadworthy.
 Nevertheless, there are plenty still undergoing extensive restoration work in order to make them street-worthy once again!
 Regardless, they are here and saved for generations to enjoy in the years to come.